OriOrihuela/examenCotxoc/README.md

 # examenCotxoc
-### A test made in to prove our skills, creating different classes their relationships.
+### A test made in to prove our skills, creating different classes with their own relationships between them.
 - Need to implement a project with a Maven archetype.
 - JUnit test cases.
 - User Stories.